apache/spark/docs/sql-ref-ansi-compliance.md

 When `spark.sql.ansi.enabled` is set to `true`, explicit casting by `CAST` syntax throws a runtime exception for illegal cast patterns defined in the standard, e.g. casts from a string to an integer.

-The type conversion of Spark ANSI mode follows the syntax rules of section 6.13 "cast specification" in [ISO/IEC 9075-2:2011 Information technology — Database languages - SQL — Part 2: Foundation (SQL/Foundation)](https://www.iso.org/standard/53682.html), except it specially allows the following straightforward type conversions which are disallowed as per the ANSI standard:
+The `CAST` clause of Spark ANSI mode follows the syntax rules of section 6.13 "cast specification" in [ISO/IEC 9075-2:2011 Information technology — Database languages - SQL — Part 2: Foundation (SQL/Foundation)](https://www.iso.org/standard/53682.html), except it specially allows the following straightforward type conversions which are disallowed as per the ANSI standard:
 * NumericType <=> BooleanType
 * StringType <=> BinaryType